Item has been added

 Let's start protecting your plants from unexpected frost!

-What is Early Frost, and When to Expect Late Frost?
+What is Early Frost, and Late Frost?

 Late frost depends on the region and microclimate.
 Early frost happens when frigid air masses blow in, and temperatures drop below freezing, threatening tender plants that have started developing.
 In valleys and other low-lying places, expect frost within these months.